MicrobiologyETHZ/mbarq/docs/mapping.md

 ## Re-annotate mapping file

-Library map file `library.map.csv` can be re-annotated (for example, if you would like to use different feature type or attributes) without re-mapping using `mbarq annotate-mapped`.
+Library map file `library.map.csv` can be re-annotated (for example, if you would like to use different feature types or attributes) without re-mapping using `mbarq annotate-mapped`.

 ### Example Usage
 ```shell